DataDog/hiring-engineers/answers.md

 Vagrant is up and running using a precise64 base is the image we went with

-Level 1 - The agent has infinite possibilities beyond normal metrics like CPU and disk or memory utilization.
+The agent has infinite possibilities beyond normal metrics like CPU and disk or memory utilization.
 The agent is like your favorite dog playing fetch.
 I like the examples you provide.

 Now i have this agent, that can via the webapp at datadoghq.com monitor more than just my cpu.
 I can write my own custom itegrations, or use ones that datadog has written just like MySQL.